robclark56/bitcoinPay-PHP/README.md

 * `https://my.estore.com/bitcoinPay/bitcoinPay.php?checksettled`
   * Note: This displays nothing if there are no pending payments, so _blank screen_ is a good response.
 The only point in trying this is to confirm there are no PHP configuration or syntax errors.
 * `https://my.estore.com/bitcoinPay/StoreCallback.php`
   * You should receive an email with this is the body: "Hacking Attempt???".
-This is the expected response when this file is called with the wrong POST parameters.
+This is the expected response when this file is called with the wrong, or no, POST parameters.
 * `https://my.estore.com/bitcoinPay/StoreCheckout.php`
 * `https://my.estore.com/bitcoinPay/StoreCheckout.php?order_id=100`
 * `https://my.estore.com/bitcoinPay/StoreCheckout.php?wallet=wallet_testnet`